top of page

 At the top of the stairs in the coach cars, you’ll find water stations where you can refill your water bottle.
 Sometimes they’ll provide small cups at the water stations for a quick drink before you go sit back down, but not always, so you should absolutely bring a bottle with you.
 However, we also had a hard time filling ours, because the water spout (which is built into the train) has a rather small opening, so we had to angle the bottles weird to get them in there and could never quite fill them up all the way.
 Inevitably, water would spill out onto the floor and we would just have to clean it up the best we could with the tissues we had or with paper towels from the restrooms downstairs.

-We drink filtered tap water at home, and we thought this water tasted just fine.
+We drink filtered tap water at home, and we thought this water tasted just fine, although we have since had an encounter on the Pacific Surfliner where the water tasted metallic and we did not feel comfortable drinking it.
 If you’re super picky about the water you drink, then I suggest you bring your own.
 The cafe car sells bottled water, but it will cost you $2-$4 per bottle.

 2-Day Meal Plan

-For those really long train rides where you don’t break up the route, it’s in your best interest to pre-plan your meals, because eating every meal from the cafe car will be boring and more expensive than it’s worth.
+For those really long train rides, it’s in your best interest to pre-plan your meals, because eating every meal from the cafe car will be boring and more expensive than it’s worth.
 Take advantage of Amtrak’s policy that allows you to bring your own food onboard!

-For reference, here’s an example of how we would meal plan for 2 straight days on the train:
+For reference, here’s an example of how we would meal plan for 2 straight days on the train without a cooler:

 Day 1